 Here we have an interesting case of involving a young child with high myopia and astigmatism.
-PC is looking for recommendations on how to manage this myopic toddler, with the discussion ranging from co-mangement, to the best optical correction, to the lifelong eye health strategies required of this case.
+PC is looking for recommendations on how to manage this highly myopic toddler, with the discussion ranging from co-mangement, to the best optical correction, to the lifelong eye health strategies required of this case.

 Step 1: Pediatric Ophthalmologist Referral